jellyfin/jellyfin-plugin-bookshelf/README.md

 - cbz
 - cbr

-### Supported audio book file types:
+### Supported audio book file types

-Please take in mind that his is not a complete list and represents some of the most commonly used formats.
+Please take in mind that this is not a complete list and represents some of the most commonly used formats.

 - mp3
 - m4a
 - m4b
 - flac

-### Offline Metadata providers:
+### Offline Metadata providers

 This plugin supports the following offline Metadata providers.
 These will check the local files for metadata.